 The Samples database contains several examples that show you how to hit the ground running with appRules.
-In the Community Edition, the main database is named Community.sdf and allows only one project with unlimited features.

-And there is no need to install the SQL Server CE software -- it is automatically included in appRules.
 Before running other sample projects (non-Northwind samples), make sure that you properly configure the required settings (connection strings, authentication etc.).

 When creating a data source, appRules gathers not only information related to entities or table metadata, but also any additional information included in the database of applications including pick lists and data mapping information.
-For example, when creating data source metadata for Microsoft Dynamics CRM and Salesforce.com, pick list information is automatically included so that you can quickly utilize them in your projects (below is an example of DynamicsCrmOnline datasource definition)

 To deliver a code-free environment where projects can be created and deployed quickly, appRules employs “Sourced Values”.
 In simple terms, a Sourced Value allows you to quickly select a source for a value and an identifier for it.
 To specify a sourced value, you select the Source and then specify a value identifier (Source Value Identifier).
 Below are some examples of the many sourced values used in appRules:

-By providing a rich set of editors and controls to manage Sourced Values, appRules is able to provide a very powerful and flexible combination that gives users the fastest and most compact environment for configuring activities, actions, conditions, and orchestrating processes.
+By providing a rich set of editors and controls to manage Sourced Values, appRules is able to provide a very powerful and flexible combination that gives users the fastest and most compact environment for configuring actions, conditions, activities and orchestrating processes.